First responders are known as heroes to their communities.

 Until one day, he lost the hardest battle he ever had to fight,

-We fight fires, criminals, diseases.
+We fight fires, criminals, diseases, and more.
 We defeat unimaginable odds.

-Yet PTSD and Mental Health is another battle many of us struggle with.
+PTSD and Mental Health are yet another battle many of us struggle with.

 to combat a stigma that has gone on for far too long,